 The practice of yoga can be adapted to benefit everyone, and all are welcome at our studio.
-We strive to offer a variety of classes to support the diversity of the Peterborough community, including Yoga for 50+, Beginners Yoga, Prenatal Yoga, and baby-friendly yoga classes.
+We strive to offer a variety of classes to support the diversity of the Peterborough community, including Yoga for 50+, Beginners Yoga and Prenatal Yoga.

 Our weekly “Pay What You Can” Community Class helps make yoga is accessible for those who may be unable to afford regular studio classes.